sghall/react-move/README.md

 ## Starting state

 Before looking at the components it might be good to look at starting state.
 You are going to be asked to define starting states for each item in your `NodeGroup` and `Animate` components.
 This is a key concept and probably the most error prone for developers working with react-move.
 The starting state for each item is always **an object with string, number, or function leaves**.
 The leaf keys are called are referred to as the "attr" as in "attribute."
-There are also "namespaces" which is a purely organizational concept.
+There are also "namespaces" which are a purely organizational concept.

 Two rules to live by for starting states:
 - Don't use the strings "timing" or "events" as an attr or namespace.
-- There should never been an array anywhere in your object.
+- There should never be an array anywhere in your object.

 Example starting state:
 ```js